WalletScrutiny/WalletScrutinyCom/_android/bitcoin.invest.crypto.app.md

 > Developed based on the Free Cryptocurrency & Market Data API service.

 Once opening the app, you are greeted with a list of cryptocurrencies and information about them.
-It takes a very long time to load, but those are all features it There is no way to trade these assets OR deposit BTC.
+It takes a very long time to load, although those are all its features.
+There is no way to trade these assets or deposit your own BTC.

 ## Verdict